rosiekrasnoff/CEE4530/Lab6-Adsorption/group1_postlab6.md

-# Adsorption
+# Adsorption Lab
 ## Group 1 - Jiwon Lee and Rosie Krasnoff (10 hours each)
 ##### April 17th

 ### Contactor Results and Analysis
-1. Plot the breakthrough curves showing C/C_0 versus time.

-We created plots for the breakthrough curves for the trials with no activated carbon (Figure 1), for the trials with some activated carbon (Figure 2), and then we replotted Figure 2 with a restricted range to be able to make clearer comparisons with Figure 1 (Figure 3.)
+1. We created plots for the breakthrough curves showing C/C_0 versus time for the trials with no activated carbon (Figure 1), for the trials with some activated carbon (Figure 2), and then we replotted Figure 2 with a restricted range to be able to make clearer comparisons with Figure 1 (Figure 3.)

 ![No activated carbon](https://github.com/rosiekrasnoff/CEE4530/blob/master/Lab6-Adsorption/No_Activated_Carbon.png?raw=true)